Introduction: Mini Boat

 - Clean up the glue before it dries.

 - Glue the center of the steering wheel assembly together.
 Take note of which side is routered.
+You can use Acrylic Cement, CA Glue (Super Glue), or Epoxy.

 - Sand it to a nice uniform matte finish.
 This helps hide any unsightly gluing jobs.